NetickNetworking/NetickDocumentation/articles/3-player-character-movement.md

 # 3 - Player Character Movement

 Since Netick is a server-authoritative networking solution, we can't directly move the player character object (in a client-auth fashion) on the client for security reasons.
 Instead, we use inputs, which will be used to move our player.
-To move the player based on our input, here's how it works: we send input to the server, the server fetches our input, and then uses it to move our character.
+To move the player based on our input, here's how it works: we send an input to the server, the server fetches our input, and then uses it to move our character.
 Netick uses something called Client-Side Prediction to make this process responsive.

 [Read More About Client-Side Prediction](understanding-client-side-prediction/understanding-client-side-prediction.md)

 ## Input Struct
 Consider the type of player inputs required for our gameplay.
-In this tutorial, we only use a vector for movement direction and a bool for jumping.
+In this tutorial, we only use a vector for movement direction.

 1. Create a C# script and call it `PlayerCharacterInput`.
 2. Change the type into `struct` from `class`.